The Daniel Fast: What to Know About the 21-Day Diet

 What You Can’t Eat on The Daniel Fast

-Sweeteners: We aren’t just talking sugar here, but also maple syrup, honey, and other natural sweeteners.
-Fruit should be your only source of sweetener here.
-Dates are a great option for adding sweetness to meals, and mashed banana also is a great way to sweeten a bowl of oatmeal in the mornings.
+Sugar and Sweeteners: This category includes refined sugars like white and brown sugars, natural sugars or sweeteners like maple syrup, honey, and agave nectar, and sugar substitutes.
+Fruit should be your only source of sweetener on the Daniel fast.
+Dates are also a great option for adding sweetness to meals.
+Mashed banana is another natural way to sweeten a bowl of oatmeal in the mornings.

 How Much Can I Eat on The Daniel Fast?

 There aren’t specific rules on the amount of food you eat, as it is more focused on which foods you eat.
 However, the diet is all about forgoing self-indulgence and gaining discipline, so sticking to three square meals with a snack or two if needed, should be sufficient.

 One way to make it easier to stick to The Daniel Fast is to have a list of approved recipes in your arsenal.
 Looking through vegan blogs and cookbooks for whole food, plant-based recipes is a good place to start, and you can always adapt a recipe to fit the parameters of the Daniel fast.